Henry A. Rucker

 Henry Allen Rucker (November 14, 1852—May 11, 1924) was an African American entrepreneur and politician.
-He was born into slavery.
-A good mother was credited for helping him achieve success as he was, “like steel” tempered amidst the “awful crucible of prejudice and proscription” in the American South.

-He was appointed to the powerful position of head of revenue collection in Georgia during Reconstruction.
-He was collector from 1897 until 1911.
-His tenure, three times longer than any white collector, allowed him to become a powerful political boss in the Republican Party.
-Despite serving at the nadir of race relations in Atlanta, Rucker was one of the three most powerful black politicians in Georgia, alongside Judson Whitlocke Lyons and John H. Deveaux, characterized as the "big three" by rival Benjamin Jefferson Davis.
+Born into slavery, he was able to achieve significant wealth and political power within the Republican Party.
+From 1897 to 1911 — the administrations of McKinley, Roosevelt, and Taft, all Republicans — he was the appointed head of federal tax collections for the state of Georgia.
+Despite serving at the nadir of race relations in Atlanta, Rucker was one of the three most powerful Black politicians in Georgia, alongside Judson Whitlocke Lyons and John H. Deveaux, characterized as the "big three" by rival Benjamin Jefferson Davis Sr.

 Early life

-Rucker was born on November 14, 1852 in Washington, Georgia.
-He was a slave of Dr. William King and the seventh of fourteen children.
-His father was a plasterer for Dr. King and his mother, Betsey (Bessie) Rucker, had some autonomy as a slave.
-The family moved to Kensington, Georgia after the owner died.
+Rucker was born on November 14, 1852, the seventh of fourteen children, in Washington, Georgia.
+He and his parents were enslaved to Dr. William King; Rucker's father was a plasterer and his mother, Betsey (Bessie) Rucker, had some limited autonomy in the household.
+The family moved to Kensington, Georgia, after the owner died.
 She supervised the children and invalid husband and moved the family to Atlanta after the Civil War.
 Henry Rucker was educated at Storrs School and worked a series of odd jobs before purchasing a house and a barber shop.
 He continued his studies at the Storrs Night School and Atlanta University Academy.
 After dropping out as a sophomore, Rucker joined Jackson McHenry in one of Atlanta's black militia companies in the 1870s.
 Rucker taught in Atlanta public schools before entering politics in 1880.

+A good mother was credited for helping him achieve success as he was, “like steel” tempered amidst the “awful crucible of prejudice and proscription” in the American South.